nacerix/debian-docker/README.md

 Role Variables
 --------------

-This role’s usage is simple and only need one variable:
+This role’s usage is simple and only need one variable, apt_mirror which is the url of the apt mirroring server.
+By default:

-apt_mirror: designate the url of the apt mirroring server.
-By default: apt_mirror = "http://http.debian.net/debian"
+apt_mirror = "http://http.debian.net/debian"

 Dependencies